UbiquityRobotics/rssh-config/README.md

 - `ssh -J <SERVER_IP>:2222 <client_id>`: connects to a host
 - `scp -J <SERVER_IP>:2222 <client_id>:/etc/passwd`: downloads a file
 - `ssh -D 9050 -J <SERVER_IP>:2222 <client_id>`: sets up dynamic port forwarding

+## Setting up

+Pull the git repository on a server of your choice. `cd` into the folder and run `docker-compose up -d`

+## Adding access

+Create a file in `data/keys`.
+The filename will be a user's username, the contents will be used as `authorized_keys`.
+To create an administrator see `data/authorized_controllee_keys`